IowaDave/8266-Firmware-for-MakerBit/README.md

 * a Wemos-style (Lolin) D1 Mini ESP-12F module
 * a four-channel logic level converter

 Some of the wiring will be run underneath the logic devices.
 See Figure 2.
-Begin by making the following connections:
+Begin by making the connections listed in Table 1:

 | Wiring Under the Logic Devices   ||
 |From       | Function  |    To     |